sjbrown/misc_work/deckahedron/mod_deckahedron_world.md

 ## Resting

-*Resting* is an action that a character can take when they are out of combat, not travelling, and have several hours to devote to rest (sleeping qualifies).
+*Resting* is an action that a character may take when they are out of combat, not travelling, and have several hours to devote to rest (sleeping qualifies).

  * Discard all *Exhaustion tokens*